Aksai Chin: Since 1947

 Despite this region being nearly uninhabitable and having no resources, it remains strategically important for China as it connects Tibet and Xinjiang.
 During the 1950s, the People's Republic of China built a 1,200 km (750 mi) China National Highway 219 connecting Xinjiang and western Tibet, of which 179 km (112 mi) ran south of the Johnson Line through the Aksai Chin region claimed by India.
 Aksai Chin was easily accessible to the Chinese, but was more difficult for the Indians on the other side of the Karakorams to reach.
 The Indians did not learn of the existence of the road until 1957, which was confirmed when the road was shown in Chinese maps published in 1958.
 The construction of this highway was one of the triggers for the Sino-Indian War of 1962.

 The Indian position, as stated by Prime Minister Nehru, was that the Aksai Chin was "part of the Ladakh region of India for centuries" and that this northern border was a "firm and definite one which was not open to discussion with anybody".

 The Chinese premier Zhou Enlai argued that the western border had never been delimited, that the Macartney-MacDonald Line, which left the Aksai Chin within Chinese borders was the only line ever proposed to a Chinese government, and that the Aksai Chin was already under Chinese jurisdiction, and that negotiations should take into account the status quo.

 In June 2006, satellite imagery on the Google Earth service revealed a 1:500 scale terrain model of eastern Aksai Chin and adjacent Tibet, built near the town of Huangyangtan, about 35 km southwest of Yinchuan, the capital of the autonomous region of Ningxia in China.
 A visual side-by-side comparison shows a very detailed duplication of Aksai Chin in the camp.
 The 900 × 700 m model was surrounded by a substantial facility, with rows of red-roofed buildings, scores of olive-coloured trucks and a large compound with elevated lookout posts and a large communications tower.
 Such terrain models are known to be used in military training and simulation, although usually on a much smaller scale.

 Local authorities in Ningxia claim that their model of Aksai Chin is part of a tank training ground, built in 1998 or 1999.

 In August 2017, Indian and Chinese forces near Pangong Tso threw rocks at each other.

 On 11 September 2019, People's Liberation Army troops confronted Indian troops on the northern bank of Pangong Lake.

-A continued face-off in the 2020 China–India skirmishes of May and June 2020 between Indian and Chinese troops near Pangong Tso Lake culminated in a violent clash on 16 June 2020, with at least 20 deaths from the Indian side and no official reported deaths from the Chinese side.
-In 2021, Chinese state media reported 4 Chinese deaths.
+A continued face-off in the 2020 China–India skirmishes of May and June 2020 between Indian and Chinese troops near Pangong Tso Lake culminated in a violent clash on 16 June 2020, with at least 20 deaths on the Indian side and no official reported deaths on the Chinese side.
+In 2021, Chinese state media reported four Chinese deaths.
 Both sides claimed provocation from the other.